Macmod/STARS/README.md

 # Extending functionality

-The `scanners` package can be used in a standalone manner by other modules by importing the scanner classes from it (e.g. `from scanners.awsdns import AWSDNSScanner`), instantiating them and running their `fetch_records` command.
-The `fetch_records` method of each scanner class is a generator that yields every DNS record in the specified environment in each iteration.
+The `scanners` package can be used in a standalone manner by other modules by importing the scanner classes from it (e.g. `from scanners.awsdns import AWSDNSScanner`), instantiating them and running their `fetch_records` method.
+The `fetch_records` of each scanner class is a generator that yields a dictionary for each DNS record in the specified environment in each iteration.
 Example:

 ```python
 from scanners.awsdns import AWSDNSScanner